random3900/studentcorner/README.md

 # Student Website for College

-> Notes, PPTs, PYQs and stuff.
+> Notes, PPTs, links and stuff.